 - 6 habanero peppers, seeds removed

-- Add all ingredients to sauce pan and bring mixture to a boil; allow ingredients to cook for about 10 minutes or so.
-Remove from heat and allow it to cool a bit.
+- Add all ingredients to sauce pan and bring mixture to a boil; lower to a simmer and cook for 10 minutes.
+Remove from heat and allow it to cool completely.

-- Once a little cool, add mixture to high speed blender and blender until smooth.
+- Add mixture to a high speed blender and blend on high until smooth.

 - High speed blender